dozyatom/guide.js/README.md

 # guide.js

-guide.js is a jQuery plugin that creates a clickable walkthrough of elements on your webpage
+guide.js is a jQuery plugin that creates a clickable walkthrough of elements on your webpage.

 ## Installing